-Anyways, these vegan lentil tacos were born after we started our weekly taco Tuesday tradition.
+Anyways, these vegan lentil tacos were born after we started our weekly taco night tradition – perfect for meatless Monday OR taco Tuesday.
 We had been making these seitan tacos pretty regularly, but I wanted to switch it up with an even more budget friendly staple – dried lentils.
 It took a couple of test runs, but I think I nailed the most delicious lentil taco filling!

 Why You’ll Love this Recipe

 - A simple lentil taco filling that is vegan, gluten free, dairy free, and egg free.

 - Pantry-staples like dried lentils (cheaper than many plant-based meats!), vegetable broth, and dried spices are the heroes in these spicy lentil tacos.